 05 of 06

-- Start removing the stitches as previously described.
-At an area where the stitches are removed, open the seam so that the stitches are exposed in the seam line.
-Use the tip of the seam ripper to cut the stitches in the seam line, this method is more likely to cut the fabric.
+While you can also remove stitches by opening the seam and using the tip of the seam ripper to cut the stitches in the seam line, this method is more likely to cut the fabric.
 If you use this method, pull the seam-ripper away from the fabric rather than toward the remaining stitches.
 It takes more time than plowing the seam ripper through the stitching but it's safer for your sewing.

 If a cut in the fabric does happen and it is not in an area that is visible, immediately use fusible lightweight interfacing on the wrong side of the fabric with the cut closed as much as possible.
 Waiting to do this step can cause the edges of the cut to fray and the cut will always be visible.
 The cut will weaken the fabric no matter what, but in most cases, the fusible interfacing can mend the cut if it is inside the item you are sewing.Continue to 6 of 6 below.

 06 of 06